AlexandraTsai/awesome-ios-interview/Resources/English.md

 In short, unit tests are as simple as possible, easy to debug, reliable (due to reduced external factors), fast to execute and help to prove that the smallest building blocks of your program function as intended before they're put together.
 The caveat is that, although you can prove they work perfectly in isolation, the units of code may blow up when combined which brings us to ...

 ### Integration Tests
-Integration tests build on unit tests by **combining** the units of code and **testing that the resulting combination functions correctly**.
+Integration tests build on unit tests by combining the units of code and testing that the resulting combination functions correctly.
 This can be either the innards of one system, or combining multiple systems together to do something useful.

-* 和 unit tests 的差別是： **the environment**
-Integration tests can and will use **threads**, access the **database** or do whatever is required to ensure that all of the code and the different environment changes will work correctly.
+Also, another thing that differentiates integration tests from unit tests is the environment.
+Integration tests can and will use threads, access the database or do whatever is required to ensure that all of the code and the different environment changes will work correctly.
-If you've built some serialization(連續的) code and unit tested its innards without touching the disk, how do you know that it'll work when you are loading and saving to disk?
+If you've built some serialization code and unit tested its innards without touching the disk, how do you know that it'll work when you are loading and saving to disk?
 Maybe you forgot to flush and dispose filestreams.
 Maybe your file permissions are incorrect and you've tested the innards using in memory streams.
 The only way to find out for sure is to test it 'for real' using an environment that is closest to production.

-* **The main advantage:**
- they will find bugs that unit tests can't such as wiring bugs
-  > (e.g. an instance of class A unexpectedly receives a null instance of B)

-  and environment bugs (it runs fine on my single-CPU machine, but my colleague's 4 core machine can't pass the tests).
+The main advantage is that they will find bugs that unit tests can't such as wiring bugs (e.g. an instance of class A unexpectedly receives a null instance of B) and environment bugs (it runs fine on my single-CPU machine, but my colleague's 4 core machine can't pass the tests).
+The main disadvantage is that integration tests touch more code, are less reliable, failures are harder to diagnose and the tests are harder to maintain.
-* **The main disadvantage:**
- integration tests touch more code, are less reliable, failures are harder to diagnose(診斷) and the tests are harder to maintain.
 Also, integration tests don't necessarily prove that a complete feature works.
 The user may not care about the internal details of my programs, but I do!

 ### Functional Tests